a3g/a3g-framework/config/logo/readme.txt

-Put your logo here, be sure to keep the name "logo.paa".
+Put your logo in this folder, make sure to keep the name "logo.paa".